 One of our goals was to find a pricing schedule that allowed organizations to pay proportionate to their ability.

-About 18 months ago we introduced a minimum revenue requirement for support plans.
+About 18 months ago we introduced a minimum revenue requirement for Gluu Support.
 In plain terms this means the more money the customer organization makes, the more we expect them to pay for support.

 Large organizations frequently place a higher demand on our support services, so we also offer more “features” as you climb the ladder.
 You can see more details on what we include in our support matrix.

 We found that four categories of paid support worked well for us: basic, standard, premium, and enterprise.
 The revenue tiers are currently < $5M, < $50M, < $500M, and $500M+.